 Medical detoxification is often a first and critical step in addiction treatment.
 Before beginning attending a rehab program, many people need to remove drugs and alcohol from their bodies.
 This is where medical detox comes in.

 While it may be tempting to try to stop using drugs or alcohol on their own, quitting cold turkey is not advisable and can damage overall health.
 Unfortunately, some individuals believe they can stop at any time, and they believe they can handle quitting cold turkey.
 They may think they “really don’t use that much,” or can manage withdrawal symptoms on their own.

-Going through withdrawal is always uncomfortable.
-Sometimes it’s severely painful, physically and emotionally.
-Sometimes it results in a psychosis that can precipitate suicide.
-Having medical detox with supervision and medication to ease the symptoms gives you your best chance for success.
+However, going through withdrawal is always uncomfortable.
+Sometimes it’s severely painful, both physically and emotionally.
+At times it even causes life-threatening results such as psychosis that can precipitate suicide.
+Undergoing medical detox with supervision by licensed medical professionals and medication to ease the symptoms gives you your best chance for a successful recovery journey.

 Your body and brain work together to maintain a state of balance known as homeostasis.
 Using a substance changes the balance.
 Therefore, your body has to take measures to adjust, including changing the levels of certain neurotransmitters (chemical transmitters).
 These substances act on your brain’s reward system, causing the release of chemicals.

-When you take a substance regularly over a period of time, your body builds a tolerance and dependence on that substance.
+When you engage in substance use regularly over a period of time, your body builds a tolerance and dependence on that substance.
 This means that larger doses of the substance are needed to feel the same effects you felt when first using it.
 Dependence means that your body now requires the substance to avoid the effects of withdrawal.Book an appointment